jss367/jss367.github.io/_posts/2016-03-12-evaluating-machine-learning-algorithms.md

 y = pd.factorize(y, sort=True)[0]
 ```

-We know from the previous analysis that the labels are balanced, so we don't need to stratify the data.
-We'll just randomly divide up the dataset into testing and training sets using Scikit-learn.

-The vericolor one is in between the other two, so it's probably the hardest to distinguish.
-Let's say instead we were just trying to determine whether an iris is versicolor or not.
+In this case, we're going to build an algorithm to determine whether an iris is the versicolor species.
+This will allow us to use lift and gain charts to analyze our results.

 ```python